Xetibo/ReSet-Doc/sections/Prelude.typ

 However, it is important to note that this would also mean including C bindings to DBus and GTK, which could increase the difficulty.

+#subsection("Macros")
+// TODO: Why are these important?
+// TODO: How to they interact with plugins